cfpb/design-system/docs/components/links.md

           </ul>
         variation_description: >+
-          Standalone links (e.g., in a call to action or list of links) should be Medium weight.
+          Standalone links (e.g., in a call to action or list of links) should be medium weight.

     variation_group_description: >+
       Links that appear in body text (`p`), link lists (`li`), or definitions (`dd`) are automatically underlined.
-They are not underlined when included in a `nav` element.
-To enable them elsewhere, simply add a `border-bottom-width: 1px;` to the link.
+To enable underlines elsewhere, e.g. to underline links in a `nav` element, simply add a `border-bottom-width:
+      1px;` to the link.

   - variation_group_name: Links with icons
+    variation_group_description: >-
-    variation_group_description: "Use icons when a link needs extra emphasis.
+      Use icons when a link needs extra emphasis.
 Use icons consistently, or don’t use them at all.
-Each icon should be used exclusively for one action. "
+Each icon should be used exclusively for one action.
-    variations:
-      - variation_specs: >

       Icons appear to the right of the link text.
 The color and font-size of icons should be the same as the adjacent text, including state changes.
 Icons are never underlined.
+    variations:
+      - variation_specs: ""
         variation_code_snippet: |-
           <p>
-            Use the email icon to emphasize an email address like
-              <a class="a-link
-                        a-link__icon"
-                href="#">
-                  {% include icons/mail.svg %}
-                  <span class="a-link_text">john.smith@cfpb.gov</span>
-              </a>.
               Documents minicons can emphasize a link that contains a
               <a class="a-link
                         a-link__icon"